History of Iowa: Ioway tribe

+Sauk and Meskwaki tribes

-The Sauk and Meskwaki constituted the largest and most powerful tribes in the Upper Mississippi Valley.
-They had earlier moved from the Michigan region into Wisconsin and by the 1730s, they had relocated in western Illinois.
+The Sauk and Meskwaki constituted the largest and most powerful tribes in the Upper Mississippi Valley after the Ioway relocated.
+They had earlier moved from the Michigan region into Wisconsin and by the 1730s, they had relocated in western Illinois due to the French attacking the nations.
+By 1732, only 140 Meskwaki survived and found refuge with the Sauk.
 There they established their villages along the Rock and Mississippi Rivers.

 They lived in their main villages only for a few months each year.
-At other times, they traveled throughout western Illinois and eastern Iowa hunting, fishing, and gathering food and materials with which to make domestic articles.
-Every spring, the two tribes traveled northward into Minnesota where they tapped maple trees and made syrup.
+At other times, they travelled throughout western Illinois and eastern Iowa hunting, fishing, and gathering food and materials with which to make domestic articles.
+Every spring, the two tribes travelled northward into Minnesota where they tapped maple trees and made syrup.
+In the late 1700s, Julien Dubuque convinced the Meskwaki leader to mine for land near present-day Dubuque.
+Dubuque married a local woman and was incorporated into the tribe.
+He brought French labourers and Meskwaki women to help run the mines.
 Fort Madison was constructed in 1808 to control trade along the Mississippi, and to prevent the reoccupation of the area by the British; Fort Madison was defeated in 1813 by British-allied Indians during the War of 1812 and was the site of Iowa's only true military battle.
 The Sauk leader Black Hawk first fought against the U.S. at Fort Madison.